nifty-knight/Sunrise-Alarm-Clock-2025/README.md

 # Sunrise-Alarm-Clock-2025

 Do you hate the sound of your alarm in the morning?
 Would you rather wake up peacefully, gently, and - most importantly - <i>quietly</i>?
 If so, consider making a Sunrise Alarm Clock!
-This repo is part of an [instructable tutorial]() on how to do just that.
+This repo is part of an [instructable tutorial](https://www.instructables.com/DIY-Sunrise-Alarm-Clock-With-Arduino/) on how to do just that.

 Note that Full_program_v3.5 is the most updated version; v4 is still in progress.

-TODO: add link to instructable

-For those who don't want to click suspicious hyperlinked text:
+For those who don't want to click suspicious hyperlinked text: https://www.instructables.com/DIY-Sunrise-Alarm-Clock-With-Arduino/

 ## Clock User Instructions